prorelsim/prorelsimOLD.github.io/index.md

 An active transfer market both internally within the US and externally with other clubs around the world.
 Players would move to clubs that can offer them higher salarys and/or more competitive league and/or chance of playing for the US national team.

 ##### [](#header-5)High School/College/Pro League Route
 It is assumed that clubs will try to recruit players as early as they can.
 As such the traditional route to professional sports career will not be preferred.
 Players will be signed to a club professional at 18.
-Players will have some connection to a club at some level in the soccer piriymid by age 12 either by local junior teams or academy's.
+Players will have some connection to a club at some level in the soccer pyramid by age 12 either by local junior teams or academy's.

 ##### [](#header-5)League structure
 *   semi-pro and amateur leagues organised on a regional basis.